 In 2015 I took over 12,000 images, shot over 800 video clips, and traveled the most in all my life.
 2015 was truly a good year.
 What made it great wasn’t the amount of content I shot, or the income I made but the fact that as I look over my work I am inspired.

-For the past 10 years of shooting weddings I’ve been the lead photographer with Andre as the second shooter.
 Being the main photography at an event is a great responsibility.
-Most of the time, you find yourself setting up the bridal party and on call for the bride or groom whenever they need a photo.
-It’s a position where you spend a lot of time directing both the Second shooter & wedding guests.
-However a few years ago I shot 2 weddings as the second shooter and it was an experience that showed me how important it is to follow.
+You find yourself setting up the bridal party and on call for the bride or groom whenever they need a photo.
+It’s a position where you a lot spend time directing both the Second shooter & wedding guests.

 It’s critical to do a few things just after you’ve taken pictures because just as important as capturing the day, is preserving what was captured.